kharchenkolab/conos/vignettes/walkthrough.md

 ## IGHA1         1.060385e-12
 ```

+# Forcing Better Alignment

+As can be seen from the sample distribution plot, different samples (in
+particular, those representing different tissues, i.e. BM or CB in our case) form separate
+subclusters within the clusters of major cell types.
+Conos allows users to
-# Forcing better alignment
+force better alignment through i) adjustment of the `alignment.strength
-As can be seen from the sample distribution plot, different samples, in particular those reprsenting different tissues (BM or CB) form separate subclusters within the clusters of major cell types.
-Conos allows to force better alignment through i) adjustment of the `alignment.strength parameter`, and ii) through rebalancing of edge weights based on a specific factor (e.g. tissue to which the cell belongs) using `balance.edge.weights` parameter.
+parameter`, and ii) through rebalancing of edge weights based on a
+specific factor (e.g. tissue to which the cell belongs) using the
+`balance.edge.weights`
+parameter.

 ```r